 Since I was a kid I've been repairing things and making things.
 As a dyslexic, It's only natural that when something is broken or whenever I need anything that's impossible or difficult to acquire, I often make it myself.
-Those who know me, understand and they know how I go to extremes order to create things and to make things work.
-The way I make music is very different and may seem and strange but I'm just doing whatever must be done to make original and good sounding music.
+Those who know me, understand and they know how I can go to extremes order to make things work.
+The way I make music is very different and may seem and strange but I'm just doing whatever must be done to make good sounding music.

 Listening to and making music is a powerful form of anti-stress therapy to me by way of healing frequencies and sounds.
 Sounds effect humans in so many different ways, good and bad.
 That's why so many of us love music so much.
 After surviving cancer, strong chemotherapy and radiation that left me depressed and sick for years, and then living with pain for a long time, I've learned to appreciate music more than ever, especially music with healing sounds.
 Music has helped save my life and it's one of the reasons I make music now.

 I like the versatility of the Q-Chord.
 It's a bit tricky to play but it's an amazing instrument that produces beautiful unique sounds and has the ability to bend pitch!
 I've used mine to do some interesting instrumentals but my music needed something more.
 My rough old voice is not what the music needs.
 The most beautiful sound in the world is a woman's soft voice, especially in music.
 It's not easy to find someone like that who's willing to help a madman make strange music.
 So I kept experimenting at making sound effects, trying to create anything that would sound equally good with the music and I came up with lots of strange and cool sound effects in the process.